alonitac/LinuxProject/README.md

 ## Preliminaries

 1. [Clone this repo into your PyCharm](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#clone-repo).
-2. In PyCharm, [create new branch](https://www.jetbrains.com/help/pycharm/manage-branches.html#create-branch) from branch `main`.
+2. In PyCharm, [create a new branch](https://www.jetbrains.com/help/pycharm/manage-branches.html#create-branch) from branch `main`.
 Your branch must be named according to the following template:

 ```text
 linux_project/<alias>